SAVY Frequently Asked Questions

 How should I select courses?

 The best way to help your child select appropriate courses is to consider your student’s area(s) of strength and interest.
-If your child is interested in taking more than one course, please rank them in order of his or her preference.
+If your child is interested in taking more than one course, please rank the courses in order of his or her preference.
 Ranking courses increases your child’s chance of admission to the SAVY program.
 When ranking courses, keep in mind that your child could be placed in any class that you rank.
-Classes fill very quickly, so we often have to place students in lower-ranked classes.
 Thus, only rank classes your child is willing to take.
+Classes fill very quickly, so we sometimes have to place students in lower-ranked classes.
+Even if a student is placed in a lower-ranked course, he or she will automatically be placed on the waitlist for the higher-ranked course(s).

 What does it cost to take part in a SAVY program?

 Fall or Spring: $425 (plus an additional $35 for the nonrefundable application fee, which is due at the time of the application).

 Summer: $550 (plus an additional $35 for the nonrefundable application fee, which is due at the time of the application).